research

 - Magnitude and diversity

-I’ve included links to videos and slides of relevant presentations that I have given in each area, along other resources.
+Each of these is described in more detail below.
+I’ve included links to videos and slides of relevant presentations, along other resources.

 Topological characterization of information measures